anthonychavis/mapty/README.md

 ## Launch

-<a href="https://anthonychavis.github.io/mapty/" target="_blank">Live site</a>
+[Live site][live-site]

 ## Sources

-This project is based on <a href="https://www.udemy.com/course/the-complete-javascript-course/" target="_blank">The Complete JavaScript Course 2022: From Zero to Expert!, by Jonas Schmedtmann</a> section 15.
+This project is based on [The Complete JavaScript Course 2022: From Zero to Expert!, by Jonas Schmedtmann][lesson-site] - section 15.

 ## Contact